IaFP/plfa/src/plfa/part2/Bisimulation.lagda.md

 We want to restrict our term syntax down to a more manageable subset: variables, functions, applications, and let statements.

 We are going to do so using proof by reflection.
-To refresh your memory, let's give an easier example.
+To review, let's give an easier example.

 Suppose we have this function `f` that accepts a Nat, but, really, we want it